Enshittification

 Final episode ends as Big Bird walks into restaurant, sits down for dinner with Elmo, then sudden cut to black with 50/50 chance of being alive/dead.

 Oscar the Grouch found dead from inevitable heroin overdose.
-Count von Count suspected of planting 'hotshot' in corner dispute.
+Count von Count suspected of planting 'one hotshot' in corner dispute.

 HBO announces season 6 of ‘The Wire’.
 Storyline revolves around corrupt puppeteers and actual wires.